hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 are configured.
 These client agents must be successfully joined to a Consul cluster.
 The Consul server cluster can run either in or out of a Kubernetes cluster.

+~> NOTE: If setting `global.bootstrapACLs: true`, it's important that your Pod's `ServiceAccount` has the **same name** as the Consul service that's being registered.
+If not, the init container will log: `Error logging in: Unexpected response code: 403 (rpc error making call: rpc error making call: Permission denied)`.

 ### Verifying the Installation